the-shoaib2/inline/docs/guides/CONTRIBUTING.md

 # Contributing to Inline

 Thank you for your interest in contributing to Inline!
-This guide will help you get started.
+This guide will help you get started with contributing to our offline code completion extension.

 ## Development Setup